-E. Eric Boschmann (Ph.D., Ohio State University, 2008), is an Assistant Professor in the Department of Geography and the Environment, at the University of Denver.
+E. Eric Boschmann (Ph.D., Ohio State University, 2008), is an Associate Professor in the Department of Geography and the Environment, at the University of Denver.
 Current CV.

 The intersections of urban, economic, and urban transportation geographies